michnotmeesh/icspark/README.md

 1. Clone this repository into your documents folder.

 2. Open the JavaScript file (```project.js```).
 You will be writing JavaScript code here.

+3. Open ```project.html``` on your web browser to understand what you will be adding functionality to.

 ### Part I: Make an alert pop up when a user clicks a tile